Creating Opportunity Through Connectivity

 Our History & Impact

-Mobile Beacon was created by a 501(c)(3) nonprofit organization and the second largest national Educational Broadband Service (EBS) provider in the United States.
+Mobile Beacon was created by the North American Catholic Educational Programming Foundation (NACEPF), 501(c)(3) nonprofit organization and the second largest national Educational Broadband Service (EBS) provider in the United States.
 Our programs and services are a natural extension of the mission of EBS, to leverage broadband to bring equal educational and digital opportunity to all Americans.
 Since 2010, we’ve helped nonprofits across all sectors get the Internet access they need and extend that access within their communities to those who need it most.

 Mobile Beacon is born!

-We created a unique broadband service exclusively for educational and nonprofit organizations that includes high speed, anytime/anywhere access, and unlimited data for just $10/month.
+We created a unique broadband service exclusively for educational and nonprofit organizations that include high speed, anytime/anywhere access, and unlimited data for just $10/month.

 Reached our first 100 customers!